sudo-kraken/fantasy-dice-chamber/README.md

 ## Architecture at a glance

-- Flask app with Socket.IO server and `app.app:app` WSGI target
+- Flask app with Socket.IO server and `app.wsgi:app` WSGI target
 - eventlet async mode for WebSockets
 - Health endpoint `GET /health`